 Imperialdramon slowly turned and then sped off across the sky, blowing a wave of snow right into their faces.
 "Oh, COME ON!"
 Mimi screamed, spitting.

-"Ugh, right down my collar," Izzy complained.
+"Ugh, right down my collar," Izzy muttered.
 "Tentomon, are you all right?"

 Tentomon tried to flap his wings, but he was packed in too deeply.
 "I see why bugs are supposed to hibernate," he grumbled.